QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > **Pro tip**: this may not be the best way to do it, but methods such as `OnCollisionEnter` are filled with the game object we are colliding with.
 You may use tags, and check the tag of the game object.
 </details>

+> **Pro tip**: on the same line that you use to remove a component, you got a question mark inside a circle.
+Click on it to open the documentation of a component.

 <hr class="sl">